using_grattantheme.RmdThis vignette explains how to use grattantheme to

 grattan_y_continuous()

-Grattan’s colours are loaded with grattantheme
+Grattan’s colours are loaded with grattantheme.
+The HEX

 codes for individual Grattan colours can be called using